2020s in the United Kingdom: Green Parties

 In 2021, the Green Party of England and Wales elected co-leaders Carla Denyer and Adrian Ramsay.
 In October 2022, at their national conference the Scottish Greens voted to sever ties with the Green Party of England and Wales over the issue of transphobia.
 In the 2023 local elections, the Greens won majority control of Mid Suffolk District Council, the party's first ever council majority.
 The 2024 general election was the best ever election result for the Greens with them winning four seats.

 In the 2025 Scottish Greens co-leadership election, Gillian Mackay and Ross Greer were elected as co-leaders.
 Zack Polanski was elected in the 2025 Green Party of England and Wales leadership election.

 Plaid Cymru

 In Wales, Plaid Cymru was led by Adam Price and underperformed against Welsh Labour in the 2021 Senedd election with the high-profile former leader Leanne Wood being unseated.
 Rhun ap Iorwerth was elected in the 2023 Plaid Cymru leadership election and 28-year-old Carmen Smith became a baroness in the 2024 Special Honours.

-Plaid Cymru hopes to win the 2026 Senedd election.
+Plaid Cymru won the 2026 Senedd election.